ArenKDesai/Aren-s-Notes/Big Query - CS544.md

 #CS544 #Cloud #GoogleCloud #UWMadison

 ### VMs
-Multi-tenant hosts are VMs with m
+Multi-tenant hosts are VMs with multiple customers, sole-tenant are VMs what all share one custom